Caldeira Velha Hot Springs in Sao Miguel Azores – Time Slot Entry Tickets and Tips

 The newly built parking lot - a wooden staircase leads up to the entrance.

-There is ample parking nearby, a five minutes walk to the entrance.
-In former times the parking was frequently full, but nowadays, the visitor flow is regulated.
+There is ample parking nearby, and it is a five-minute walk to the entrance.
+In former times, the parking lot was frequently full, but nowadays, the visitor flow is regulated.
 Caldeira Velha Parking Google Maps

 Opening Hours Caldeira Velha